 Are you or have you been a terrorist?

-If you answered no, I'm not a terrorist or have been a terrorist, You got in.
+If you answered no, I'm not a terrorist or have been a terrorist, you got in.

-And that was the nature of the review that was going on.
+I mean, that was the nature of the review that was going on.

 So when President Trump talked about extreme vetting, it was really just applying common sense.